MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

     }
 \end{proof}

-However, there are \emph{non}linear objects in $\reals^3$ that require more than three parameters!
-Many curves in 3d require many parameters. \emph{But} those curves don't form a vector-space, while lines and planes do (as long as they go through the origin).
+However, there are *non*linear objects in $\reals^3$ that require more than three parameters!
+Many curves in 3d require many parameters. *But* those curves don't form a vector-space, while lines and planes do (as long as they go through the origin).

-\paragraph{Summary}
+**Summary**
 \begin{table}[ht]
 \centering
 \caption{Influence of rank on solutions}